Skip to main content

 The concept of “voluntary” participation is the bedrock upon which these protections are built.
 True voluntariness means that your decision to engage in a wellness program is made freely, without coercion or undue influence.
 This principle is not merely a suggestion; it is a legal mandate enforced by several federal statutes.

-The (ADA), for instance, examines wellness programs with a critical eye to ensure that the incentives offered do not become so substantial that they are, in effect, penalties for those who choose not to participate.
+The Americans with Disabilities Act (ADA), for instance, examines wellness programs with a critical eye to ensure that the incentives offered do not become so substantial that they are, in effect, penalties for those who choose not to participate.
 The program must be a genuine choice, an invitation to better health that you are free to accept or decline without fear of negative repercussions on your employment or health coverage.

 This legal interpretation of “voluntary” is a direct acknowledgment of the power dynamic inherent in the employer-employee relationship.
 It ensures that your autonomy is respected.
 The information you provide is given with consent, and that consent is only considered valid if it is unburdened by the threat of financial hardship or the loss of benefits.